 Provided there is enough winter rain, the tour season begins in mid-March and ends in mid-May, with tours every Saturday and Sunday beginning at 10am and lasting approximately two hours.
 (Rain may cancel a particular day's tour.)
-The start date of the 2017 tour season hasn't been set yet, but it will likely be Sat.
-March 11 or Sat.
-March 18, 2017.
 On guided tours, knowledgeable docents share information about the beautiful flowers, and certified dipper docents show you some of the fascinating aquatic invertebrate that live in the vernal pools.

 Please: Stay on the trails and be sure to leave your dogs at home.